Teaching Your LLM the Codebase: CLAUDE.md and AGENTS.md

 5. Tests that test implementation instead of behaviour.

-The reviewer catches an exported Amount field that should be unexported with a constructor, and a string parameter where SubscriptionID should be used.
-Tom would have caught these too – eventually.
+Tom uses the reviewer the same way during code review.
+On its first proper outing it catches an exported Amount field that should be unexported with a constructor, and a string parameter where SubscriptionID belongs.
+Tom would have caught both, eventually.
 The agent catches them in seconds, every time, without fatigue.

 The maintenance cycle